 - A-Skips 2 x 20 yards

-Depending on the emphasis that day, the yards covered could be on the shorter 10 to 20 yards range or the longer 30 to 50 yard range.
+Depending on the emphasis that day, the yards covered could be on the shorter 10 to 20 yards range or the longer 30 to 50 yards range.

 This is to ensure proper mechanics can still be maintained during the reps.

-Here are two training session examples, one shorter sprint day, one longer:
+Here are two training session examples, one shorter sprint day, and one longer: